 What is CBD?

 There is a lot of confusion regarding CBD as it relates to marijuana.
-The fact is that CBD can be derived from either hemp or marijuana, which are both varieties of the cannabis sativa plant.
+The fact is that CBD can be derived from either hemp or marijuana, which are both varieties of the Cannabis sativa plant.
 The difference is that hemp plants contain no more than 0.3 percent of THC (tetrahydrocannabinol), the psychoactive component found in marijuana.
 No one can get “high” on CBD because it doesn’t contain enough THC.

 CBD and Autism

 Many studies have explored the impact of CBD on children with ASD.
 It has been found to be helpful in lessening their emotional and behavioral issues, and can potentially help to improve communication skills.
 Studies are ongoing in clinics and research facilities around the world.
 It is important to note that CBD cannot cure the core symptoms of ASD.
-However, it can assist in alleviating the symptoms and behaviors associated with the condition.
+However, it may assist in alleviating the symptoms and behaviors associated with the condition.

 Because of strict FDA regulations in the United States, no company can sell or market CBD oil specifically for ASD, nor for any sort of special needs.
-This is why when you are looking for CBD for ASD, you will need to conduct your own research to find the type that is best for your situation.
+This is why when you are looking for CBD, you will need to conduct your own research to find the type that is best for your situation.
 Make sure the company is a high-quality supplier, they use full-spectrum or whole plant CBD, they offer a Certificate of Analysis, and their products are tested by a third party.

 Also, let any therapists or teachers know that you've started something new and ask them to look for and report any changes in behaviors or skills.
-Take careful notes of any changes you observe so that you can determine the effectiveness of the new treatment.
+Take careful notes of any changes you observe so that you can determine the effectiveness of the new intervention.
 Be sure to communicate any side effects to a doctor or healthcare professional immediately.